 I have just put two children through college and will enroll a third in the fall of 2014.
 That, of course, makes me reflect on the importance and power of the process of selecting an appropriate college.
 As parents, we all know that whatever choice our children make will be a life-changing one, but we have no way of knowing what those changes will be.
 Clearly, a great deal of chance and serendipity are inherent in the whole affair.

 The Most Amazing Place on Earth

 At Berklee, we believe the best way to facilitate that process is to be crystal clear about what we are, and what we are not, and to help your son or daughter evaluate whether this college is a good fit.
 For the right student, I can promise you that Berklee is the most amazing place on earth.

-I meet students every day who tell me they have finally found a home, a place where they are able to make close friends, study, learn and grow musically, and put their prodigious talents to work.
+I meet students every day who tell me they have finally found a home, a place where they are able to make close friends, to study, to learn and grow musically, and to put their prodigious talents to work.
 But Berklee is certainly not for everyone.
 I would like to share my observations of the college in the interest of helping you make this important decision.

 Berklee is a big, diverse place.
 Unlike most conservatories, which may have 500 to 800 students, we have 4,400 undergraduates.
 Their interests are as broad as the entire music industry.
 In fact, a Berklee student is likely to become friends with future producers, engineers, record company executives, composers, arrangers, performers, educators, and music therapists.

-The range of majors is also quite broad—from performance, to composition, to production and engineering, to film scoring, to music therapy, to music education and music business, and more.
+The range of majors is also quite broad—from performance to composition, production and engineering to film scoring, music therapy and music education to music business and more.
 With just under 1,300 international students from more than 90 countries, and representatives of virtually every domestic ethnicity imaginable, your student will be exposed to colleagues from many different cultures and nations.